danielshulee/GEISHA-Image-Search/README.md

     ├── README.md
     ├── data
     │   ├── database-image-predictions.pkl  <- Saved predictions on images in the database
     │   │
+    │   ├── locations.txt  <- Then anatomical locations that the model looks for staining in, encoded one hot in the saved predictions file
+    │   │
     │   └── example-images <- Example input embryos and search results │